keyuraval/linktree-ft/README.md

 cors add http://localhost:3000
 ```

-Then start the example app with:
+Then start the example app with

 ```
 npm run dev